Black women: Entrepreneurship

+In response to limited access to capital, American black women turned to their community to create banking systems around trust, solidarity, and community.
+Maggie L. Walker was the founder of the St. Luke Penny Savings Bank in 1903, becoming the first African American woman to charter and serve as president of a bank.
+The bank was established to address the barrier of limited access to capital and financial discrimination.
+Walker's bank provided loans, savings accounts, and financial services to Black individuals and businesses.
+Black communities also established mutual aid societies, which provided financial support and resources to individuals facing economic hardship acting as safety nets.
+These strategies helped Black women navigate financial exclusion imposed by racial discrimination; fostered resilience, self-sufficiency, and a sense of collective economic power; and created pathways to entrepreneurship by giving access to capital and support networks.

+Many Black women turned to specialized skilled trades developed through domestic labor and enslavement.
+These trades evolved into professions in sewing, hairdressing, midwifery and cooking and represented another path to financial independence.
+These trades allowed Black women to generate income, exercise control over their labor, and build clientele within their communities.
+Black businesses are overrepresented in low-capital-intensity sectors like healthcare and social assistance while being underrepresented in high-capital-intensity sectors like real estate and construction.
+Black business owners are more likely than white business owners to have their business in the healthcare and social assistance industry due to the lower capital requirements to start businesses in this sector.

 According to State of Women Owned Business report of 2020, Black women are the fastest growing entrepreneur group in the United States, creating many innovative businesses across the nation.
 Despite their entrepreneurial achievements, Black women continue to face racism and discriminatory barriers in business buildings.

 Education

 According to the National Center for Education Statistics, Black women are among the most educated in the United States of America.
-According to a 2024 Pew Research Center study, 38% of Black women aged 25-34 had a bachelor’s degree.
+According to a 2024 Pew Research Center study, 38% of Black women aged 25–34 had a bachelor’s degree.
 This compared to 77% of Asian women, 52% of White women, and 31% of Hispanic women.
 This was much higher than 26% for Black men and 22% for Hispanic men, comparable to 42% for White men, and below 71% for Asian men.

 Historically Black colleges and universities have large gender enrollment disparities.
 At Howard University, approximately 25% of the student body is male, as of 2025.

 Historically, slavery, segregation and racial biases have created obstacles for black women to gain access to education.
 Anti-literacy statues in many states during slavery and the years following abolition restrained access to education, as it was punishable by death.
 Despite this fact, black women utilized their proximity to their literate white slaveowners through their domestic work.